Joshua-Chiu/PGDBWebServer/README.md

 - [ ] change all tsv import and export to csv
 - [ ] add dashboard features like recent changes and statistics
 - [ ] make sure incorrect inputs from users like files or text don't cause crashes
+- [ ] make anecdotes work
+- [ ] cumulative awards require a minimum of a certain year for gold+ & platinum

 ## helpful information